cagilan/play-with-javascript/README.md

 # play-with-javascript
-This repository to brush my javascript knowledge
+This repository to brush my functional and object oriented knowledge